vernko/java-ui-automation/README.md

 ## Purpose

 ## Project Info
-This will be a UI automation project built with Selenium/Java.
+This will be a UI automation project built with Selenium/Java using Maven.